ajhenley/gitbook/supershopping_cart.md

 * Make your JSP smaller by including a header and a footer in every page.
 You can create the header/footer in a separate JSP page and include it in every page with the following code:
     <jsp:include page="includes/header.jsp"/>
     <jsp:include page="includes/footer.jsp"/>
 * Use Bootstrap to make your page look nice and contain a navigational bar.
 Bootstrap should also validate the user's email address and other information that the user enters.
+You can even put the Bootstrap code in a separate page and include it as shown above.